saforem2/personal_site/docs/talks/alcf-hpc-workshop-2024/alcf-hpc-workshop-2024.md

 <div class="column" style="width:35%;">

-- Model is split up vertically (layer-level) across multiple GPUs, so that only one or several layers of the model are places on a single GPU
+- Model is split up vertically (layer-level) across multiple GPUs
+- Each GPU:
+  - has a portion of the full model
-  - Each GPU processes in parallel different stages of the pipeline and working on a small chunk of the batch.
+  - processes *in parallel* different stages of the pipeline (on a small chunk of the batch)

 </div>